 I laugh nervously.
 “Why not?
 All the cool kids are doing it.”
 I give Nyanti an I’ll-take-one gesture.
 She leans over and hands me a leaf-a-rette.

-The others hold their smokes up and snap their fingers, sparking hot blue fire from their enchanted hands.
-Pretty soon, tent is filled by a peaceful, earthy smell—the welcome ambience of homecooked food, paired with the chill energy of a Zen rock garden.
+The others snap their fingers under their smokes, sparking hot blue fire from their enchanted hands.
+Pretty soon, the tent is filled with a peaceful, earthy smell—the welcome ambience of homecooked food, paired with the chill energy of a Zen rock garden.

 “Uh…” I look around, unsure of how to ask for a lighter.